A spontaneous trip to Marrakech, Morocco.

 - 2013 – Siem Reap, Cambodia

 - 2016 – Loughborough, England – (I finally came home last year)

 Just a short holiday though.

 So, I have no qualms in doing this trip, I’m actually really looking forward to getting back out there in the world after a year off from traveling (I’ve mentioned in many posts how I’ve had a sabbatical away from traveling after 6 straight years of it).
-However the only thing is, it’s only going to be for a week.
-I’m used to traveling slow and taking long trips,;my last trip was for a whole year in Central and South America. – Taking short trips is something I’m not used to.
+However, the only thing is, it’s only going to be for a week.
+I’m used to traveling slow and taking long trips, my last trip was for a whole year in Central and South America. – Taking short trips is something I’m not used to.

-In-fact this trip is the complete opposite to how I normally travel, I travel long-term and this is just for a week, I normally travel solo but trip will only be semi-solo as I’ll be with friends for 4 days and solo for 3.
+In fact, this trip is the complete opposite to how I normally travel, I travel long-term and this is just for a week, I normally travel solo but the trip will only be semi-solo as I’ll be with friends for 4 days and solo for 3.
 I travel on a budget but seen as I’m only going for a week I don’t really need a budget. – I am a long-term solo budget traveler and this is going to be weird for me.

 The last time I took a short holiday like this was when I came home for a week from Bali to head to Mexico.
 As weird as this may sound, over the 6 years I consecutively traveled the world, I’d come home for a week or two for a quick holiday from my travels when I was moving between continents.
 So, yes for me coming home for a week or two was a holiday from my traveling (work that out!)
 Never the less, I’ll be taking this holiday and although it’s only for a week I won’t be going armed with a packed itinerary.

 I have a few ideas and have done a little research into things I’d like to see and do while I’m in Marrakech, Morocco.
 There is obviously the main square, the souks, the city in general and a few other things in and around Marrakech but even with my limited time, there will be no packed out itinerary.